 A funny and insightful meditation on family, inspiration, and art, Liner Notes will captivate not only existing fans, but anyone who appreciates the intersection of music, relationships, life and love.

-If you would like to order a copy of the book (or Audio CD) then click on the Loudon Wainwright III – Liner Notes link to be taken to our associated partner Amazon’s website.
-Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.
+If you would like to order a copy of the book then click below to be taken to our associated partner Amazon’s website.

 Anyone who has been a fan of the McGarrigles will be familiar with multi-instrumentalist Chaim Tannenbaum.
 Friends with Kate and Anna at high school in Montreal, he joined their group, the Mountain City Four, in the mid-60s and, after a brief hiatus as they went their separate ways, reunited with the sisters for their debut album and subsequently played on a further eight of their albums.
 The relationship also led to his involvement with Kate’s then husband, Loudon Wainwright III, first serving as executive producer on 1984’s I’m Alright and then going on to play on a further ten, as well as producing several of them.
 He has also been a regular touring member for both Wainwright and the McGarrigles.